Line search by quantum logic spectroscopy enhanced with squeezing and statistical tests: Microscopic model

-Here, $\Delta=\omega_0-\omega_1$ is the detuning of the first driving field with respect to the atomic transition, $\sigma_i$ is a Pauli matrix with $i=\{x,y,z\}$, $\sigma^{\pm}$ are the two-level raising/lowering operators, $\Omega$ is the Rabi frequency, $a^\dagger$ is the creation operator for the motional mode and $\eta$ is the Lamb-Dicke parameter, which includes the spectroscopy ion's participation amplitude in the in-phase mode of motion.
-The logic ion is only used to read out the state of the motional mode and is thus omitted from the microscopic description.
-If squeezing is added to the protocol, the initial state of motion is given by $\ket{S(r)}=\e^{\frac{r}{2}(a^{\dagger2}-a^2)}\ket{0}$ with $\ket{0}$ representing the motional ground state.
-Here, $r$ is a real squeezing parameter, corresponding to $-10\log_{10}\e^{-r}$ dB of p-quadrature squeezing.
-We do not focus on a particular implementation of squeezing generation and will regard all the possible imperfections of this process as SPAM-errors.
-The detection stage yields a binary positive operator-valued measure (POVM) consisting of two operators acting in the motional subspace:
+Here, $\Delta=\omega_0-\omega_1$ is the detuning of the first driving field with respect to the atomic transition, $\sigma_i$ is a Pauli matrix with $i=\{x,y,z\}$, $\sigma^{\pm}$ are the two-level raising/lowering operators, $\Omega$ is the Rabi frequency (set equal for both beams), $a^\dagger$ is the creation operator for the motional mode and $\eta$ is the Lamb-Dicke parameter, which includes the spectroscopy ion's participation amplitude in the in-phase mode of motion.
+Tuned near to the unknown transition frequency $\omega_0$, such a field configuration exerts an effective force on the ions, causing a motional displacement.
+If the interrogation time is sufficiently long, the displacement can be detected via a red sideband transition on the logic ion \cite{Wan2014}, conditioning the spin excitation of the logic ion on the motional state of the two-ion crystal.
+The logic ion thus only serves for the readout and can be omitted from the microscopic description.
+The time evolution of the system is described by the following master equation:

-For $r=0$, i.e. no squeezing, the detection signal is given by the fraction of the population outside of the motional ground state.